 Boiler rooms are to be kept clean, orderly in arrangement, and well ventilated.
-Know where your boiler controls: Emergency gas valve shutoff, electric shutoff, reset, and water supply are located.

-Maintenance of the boiler needs to be done by a licensed plumber.
+The maintenance of the boiler needs to be done by a licensed plumber.
 Do not make any adjustments yourself.
 Call M&O if you see a problem.
-No storage allowed in boiler rooms per Fire Marshal code.
+No storage is allowed in boiler rooms per Fire Marshal code.